MGTheTrain/gitops-poc/README.md

 ## Summary

-Repository deploying an AKS ~~or EKS~~ cluster on demand, installing ArgoCD or Flux on those clusters enabling GitOps for custom helm charts
+Repository deploying an AKS cluster on demand, installing ArgoCD or Flux on those clusters enabling GitOps for custom helm charts

 ## Features

 - [x] AKS deployment trough terraform cli tool and HCL files.
-- [ ] ~~EKS deployment trough terraform cli tool and HCL iles.~~
 - [x] ArgoCD or Flux installations on deployed k8s cluster
 - [x] CD wofklow for on demand deployments of an Azure Storage Account Container (**For storing terraform state files**)
-- [x] CD wofklow for on demand deployments of k8s clusters (Options: AKS ~~or EKS~~) and installation of GitOps tools (Options: ArgoCD or Flux) or destruction of k8s clusters trough Github `workflow_dispatch` trigger (**Requires an Azure Storage Account Container**)
+- [x] CD wofklow for on demand deployments of k8s clusters (Options: AKS) and installation of GitOps tools (Options: ArgoCD or Flux) or destruction of k8s clusters trough Github `workflow_dispatch` trigger (**Requires an Azure Storage Account Container**)
 - [x] Sample C# ASP.NET Core HelloWorld service along with a CI workflow for building and pushing the container image, including the build artifacts of the service, to an Azure Container Registry (ACR)
 - [x] Nginx helm charts and kustomization's required for GitOps

 ## Getting started

 Github workflows will be utilized in [this](./.github/workflows/).
 Required secrets need to be set therefore for this Github repository.
-Once the workflows described in the **Preconditions** and **Deploy an AKS ~~or EKS~~ cluster and install the ArgoCD or FluxCD helm charts** sections have been successfully executed, all resource groups listed should be visible in the Azure Portal UI:
+Once the workflows described in the **Preconditions** and **Deploy an AKS cluster and install the ArgoCD or FluxCD helm charts** sections have been successfully executed, all resource groups listed should be visible in the Azure Portal UI:

 ![deployed-rgs.PNG](./images/deployed-rgs.PNG)